The Mysterious Baron

 The Baron de Bastrop, had a tremendous influence on the early histories of two states, Texas and Louisiana.
 Two U.S. cities, a bayou and a bay in the Gulf of Mexico are named in his honor, all testaments to a noble statesman.

 However, in 1955 that reputation came into question when a phd dissertation asserted that the Baron's name wasn't Felipe Enrique Neri and he wasn't really a Baron.
 His real name was Philip Hendrik Nering Bögel, a former tax collector from Holland accused of embezzlement.
 A fugitive on the run from the law who had abandoned his family, changed his name, fled to America and simply fooled everyone into believing he was a powerful royal Baron.
-All that he had accomplished for Texas was quickly forgotten and his many accomplishments for Texas were slowly erased from the history books.
+All that he had accomplished for Texas was quickly forgotten and his many contributions that helped Texas to eventually become a U. S. state were slowly erased from the history books.

 But that's hardly the end of the Baron's story.
 In fact, it's just the beginning.
-After years of research evidence has been uncovered that leaves little doubt that the Baron was indeed a Baron by way of his royal bloodline and that he didn't abandoned his family as historians have claimed for decades.
+Recent research has uncovered evidence that leaves little doubt that the Baron was indeed a Baron by way of his royal bloodline, that the charges of embezzlement to this day remain nothing more that speculation and that he didn't abandoned his family as historians have claimed for decades.